codemeasandwich/hyper-element/README.md

 #### Set initial values to pass to every render

-Example of attach an object that will be used on evey render
+Example of attaching an object, that will be used on every render

 ```js
 setup(onNext){